-Subsidiaries of AMD include Advanced Micro Ltd., AMD Corporation, AMD Malaysia LLC, AMD (EMEA) LTD. AMD Far East Ltd., AMD International Sales & Service, Ltd. and AMD Latin America Ltd., which are all based in the US.
+Subsidiaries of AMD include Advanced Micro Ltd., AMD Corporation, AMD Malaysia LLC, and AMD (EMEA) LTD. AMD Far East Ltd., AMD International Sales & Service, Ltd., and AMD Latin America Ltd., are all based in the US.
 AMD also has more than 30 other international subsidiaries.

 Compare online brokers on Finty.
 Research fees, commissions, tradable assets, markets, etc.